De La Soul co-founder Trugoy the Dove dead at 54

 His representative Tony Ferguson confirmed the reports Sunday.
 No other information was immediately available.

-In recent years, Jolicoeur, had said he was battling congestive heart failure, living with a LifeVest machine affixed to his person.
+In recent years, Jolicoeur, had said he was battling congestive heart failure and wore a LifeVest defibrillator machine.
 De La Soul was part of the hip-hop tribute at the Grammy Awards last week, but Trugoy was not onstage with his fellow bandmates.

 Tributes poured in on social media shortly after the news broke Sunday.